Filled with tender beef, and vegetables in a rich broth this recipe is made in your slow cooker. Poor Man's Stew is

 Today we're talking Italian Beef Soup.
 It's hearty because it's made with ground beef and filled with vegetables.
 But shh.... we're taking an easy shortcut with this meal because we're using frozen vegetables!

 ✔️It's an easy slow cooker recipe and comes together in a snap and it's souper delicious!
 Get it? soup-er? 😋

 - beef broth - choose low sodium when possible.
 Always review the breakdown of ingredients.
 Some broths are incredibly high in sodium!

 - crushed tomatoes - if it's summertime and you're making this recipe, consider using fresh tomatoes - substitute four cups chopped tomatoes for one can of crushed tomatoes.

-- cannellini beans – can substitute with white beans if you'd prefer.
+- cannelloni beans - can substitute with white beans if you'd prefer.
 Red potatoes would be a great substitute.